-Which of the nine protected characteristics\ will the proposed budget savings have an impact upon?
+Which of the nine protected characteristics will the proposed budget savings have an impact upon?

 Equality Target Group Positive Impact Negative Impact Relevant evidence/ information

-Age

-Disability
+Age Disability

 Gender Reassignment Overall Grid previously attached as appendix 2 to the Medium Term Financial Strategy 2020/21 - 2022/23 report presented to Council in June 2019.
-No new measures/policy proposals have been added since the June 2019 report.
+No new measures/policy proposals to reduce budgets are presented for the 2021/22 budget.

 Marriage & Civil Partnership

 Pregnancy and maternity

 Race

 Religion or Belief

 Sex

 Sexual Orientation

-4. Overall Impact of the budget for 2020/2021
+4. Overall Impact of the budget for 2021/2022

 Each policy budget proposal presented in the June 2019 EqIA was subjected to an Equality Impact Assessment.
-No new measures/policy budget proposals have been brought forward for consideration in this budget report for 2020/2021.
+No new measures/policy budget proposals have been brought forward for consideration in this budget report for 2021/22.